50 Amazing Things To Do in Los Angeles with Kids this Spring

 Every LA kid has to go on a grunion run at least once.
 Make this the year!
 Plus, the Cabrillo Marine Aquarium in San Pedro offers many resources about this fishy full moon phenomenon and how to enjoy it.

-Hit the (mini) links and go mini-golfing.
+Hit the (mini) links and go mini-golfing with the family.

-22. Go kart racing
+22. Go-kart racing

 Or perhaps your little speed demons would rather take to the track.
 There is go-kart racing at Go Kart World in Carson, at K1 in multiple locations, and at the Mulligan Family Fun Center in Murrieta.